 Photographers – Abertillery and District.

 It’s generally accepted that the photographic procedure was introduced in 1839, this date is seen as the birth of photography.
 There were not many early photographs taken in and around the Abertillery district.
-The earliest I have seen is a very old image of Cwmtillery Colliery showing the old Wooden Headgear and the S.W.C.Co.
-Trucks in the sidings being filled with coal (the image can be seen on this site in the Cwmtillery Colliery section) Messrs Lancaster & Spier took control of the Colliery in 1888 so the image is before that date.
+The earliest I have seen is a very old image of Cwmtillery Colliery showing the old wooden headgear and the S.W.C.Co.
+South Wales Colliery Company trucks in the sidings being filled with coal (the image can be seen on this site in the Cwmtillery Colliery section) Messrs Lancaster & Spier took control of the colliery in 1888 so the image is before that date.

-Professional photography seemed to appear in the late 1880s in the larger towns like Newport and Cardiff with the professional photographers Bevan & Barnaby, No10 Tredegar Place, Baneswell Road, Newport.
-Messrs A & G. Taylor of High Street Arcade, Newport and Messrs Dando & Sons No47 Commercial Road, Newport advertising in papers.
+Professional photography seemed to appear in the late 1880’s in the larger towns like Newport and Cardiff with the professional photographers Bevan & Barnaby, 10 Tredegar Place, Baneswell Road, Newport.
+Messrs A & G. Taylor of High Street Arcade, Newport and Messrs Dando & Sons, 47 Commercial Road, Newport advertising in papers.

-The most common style and sizes of photographs taken and available to purchase were as follows – Carte-De-Visite’s (small size- 2 and a half by 4 and a quarter inches, same size as the Visiting Cards, hence the name) and the Cabinet (a larger size – 4 and a half by 6 and a half inches, for display in Cabinets, hence the name).
-There were other sizes in between and larger.
-These early images were photographed and developed onto thin paper which was then glued to thick card which showed the name of the individual photographers name at the bottom face with the address and other details on the reverse.
+The most common style and sizes of photographs taken and available to purchase were as follows – Carte-de-visite’s (small size- 2 and a half inches by 4 and a quarter inches, same size as the visiting cards, hence the name) and the cabinet (a larger size – 4 and a half inches by 6 and a half inches, for display in cabinets and such, hence the name).
+There were other sizes in between and larger though they were not as popular.
+These early images were photographed and developed onto thin paper, which was then glued to thick card, the card showed the name of the individual photographers name at the bottom (right) face with the address and other details on the reverse.

-In March 1890 Messrs A & G. Taylor of High Street, Newport announced they were moving to Wesley Chambers No157 Commercial Street, Newport and that their advertisement stated their business were the “Largest in the World” at that time.
+In March 1890 Messrs A & G. Taylor of High Street, Newport announced they were moving to Wesley Chambers, 157 Commercial Street, Newport and that their advertisement stated their business were the “largest in the world” at that time.

 In 1892 Mr H. Shirvington (don’t know if his initial was a miss-print as he only had one advert) though he advertised that he had a photographic business in Market Street, Abertillery.
-His price list was – Carte-De-Visite’s 5s per dozen and that he would pay return train fare from Abertillery.
+Mr Shirvington’s price list was – Carte-de-visite’s 5s. per dozen and that he would pay return train fare from Abertillery.

 In the late 1890s Mr William Taylor set up a photographer business at Crumlin, Monmouthshire.

 Also in the late 1890s Mr Ingram’s was the proprietor of the American Photographic Studio’s at Brynmawr, Brecknockshire.
-In December 1898 it was reported that his studio caught fire and was burnt out.
+In December 1898 it was reported that his studio caught fire and his premises was completely destroyed.

-In October 1901 Mr Burt Charles Peters (B. C. Peters Bros) opened a Photographic Studio at Park Place, Abertillery and was reported to have an annex at No15 Church Street, Abertillery.
-Mr Burt Charles Peters (Photographer) lived at No19 Oak Street with his brother Mr Samuel Thomas Peters as “Visiting Boarders”.
-They both come from Whatley, Somerset and upon coming this district had a small temporary studio in Vivian Street, Abertillery.
+In October 1901 Mr Burt Charles Peters (B. C. Peters Bros) opened a photographic studio at Park Place, Abertillery (as seen on the advertisement right) and was reported to have an annex at 15 Church Street, Abertillery.
+Mr Burt Charles Peters (Photographer) lived at 19 Oak Street with his brother Mr Samuel Thomas Peters as “visiting boarders”.
+They both come from Whatley, Somerset and upon coming to this district had a small temporary studio in Vivian Street, Abertillery.

-As the Photographic business really got underway the firm of Eastman Kodak made small commercially available camera’s.
-The Brownie Box Camera (as seen in the featured image above – circa 1901-1929) was put into production in about 1901 along with this amateur introduction to photography many Chemists followed Mr T. H. Prichard and started to stock the requisites and chemicals required for the new hobby.
+As the photographic business really got underway the firm of Eastman Kodak made small commercially available camera’s.
+The Brownie Box Camera (as seen in the main featured image above – circa 1901-1929) was put into production in about 1901 along with this amateur introduction to photography many chemists followed Mr T. H. Prichard and started to stock the requisites and chemicals required for the new hobby.

-In July 1902 Mr E. Price M.Ph.Sc, Chemist at the Central Drug Stores, Arcade and Somerset Street, Abertillery advertised he was selling all the required items for photography.
+In July 1902 Mr E. Price M.Ph.Sc, chemist at the Central Drug Stores, the Arcade and Somerset Street, Abertillery advertised he was selling all the required items for photography.

-The Photograph on the left is of my Grand-mother Mrs Edith Mary Pinkett nee Wilkins of Blaina.
-Her father Mr David Wilkins was a Clerk to Messrs J. Lancaster & Co, Blaina.
+The photograph (as seen left) is of my grand-mother Mrs Edith Mary Pinkett nee Wilkins of Blaina.
+Her father Mr David Wilkins was a clerk to Messrs J. Lancaster & Co, Blaina.
 She had the image taken in Williams & Williams Studios, Abertillery in about 1908.
-The image is a Cabinet Photograph.
+The image is a cabinet photograph.